 If your rifle stops firing with a live round in the chamber of a hot barrel, point the rifle in a safe direction and remove the round as fast as you can.
 If it cannot be removed within 10 seconds, keep the rifle pointed in a safe direction with the bolt forward and fully locked, remove the magazine and wait 15 minutes for the chambered round to cool before initiating remedial action.
 These are precautions to prevent injury or death from a cook off.
-Keep all body parts away from the ejection port while clearing a hot chamber
+Keep all body parts away from the ejection port while clearing a hot chamber.

-- Remedial action is applied when the above steps have failed to correct the malfunction.
-Most likely an obstruction can be seen.
-If the new cartridge fails to chamber there may be a bore obstruction. - · Lock the bolt to the rear and clear these obstructions as follows: - To clear a stuck cartridge case, tap it out with a cleaning rod inserted from the muzzle.
+- Remedial action assumes that faulty ammunition is the cause of the rifle's failure to fire.
+If a new round cannot chamber and lock, there is either a cartridge case stuck in the chamber or a bullet lodged in the rifling just in front of the chamber. - · Lock the bolt to the rear and clear these obstructions as follows: - To clear a stuck cartridge case, tap it out with a cleaning rod inserted from the muzzle.
 Do not attach anything to the cleaning rod end for these procedures.
 If a complete cartridge is ejected, a faulty primer probably caused the malfunction.
 If so, check the primer: